-Halloween can be a great time of year for preschoolers, but sometimes it can be scary, too.
-Here are some ways to keep the celebration fun for all from Faithful Beginnings contributor Josie Ortega.
+Halloween is a great time of year for preschoolers, but sometimes it can be scary, too.
+Here are some ways to keep the celebration fun for all plus many inventive yet simple tips for parents from Faithful Beginnings contributor Josie Ortega.

 At the moment, two of my kids are at preschool, the other is in first grade, and I’m eating two of our mini-Hershey bars (only two!) from the Halloween candy stash that we stocked up on at Target this weekend.
 My oldest daughter discovered candy wrappers in the trash yesterday and demanded to know the culprit’s identity.
 A witch hunt of sorts.